wmeijer221/msc_thesis/README.md

 The replication package contains the following:

 - This repository.
 - `non_ftc_data.csv` (700MB): Contains the dataset ouputted by the sliding window algorithm.
 No preprocessing has been applied to this data.
 It can be used as input data for the [Modelling](#modelling) phase.
 Please store this in the `./data/final_data/` folder.
+For the sake of privacy, project IDs and PR numbers have been removed from this data.
+Contributor IDs have been anonymized by assigning a random number.
 - Raw development activity data in `./development_activities/`
   - `pulls_sorted_started_26_05_23_min_5_prs_no_invalid_no_dupes.json` (11GB): Contains the raw API data of all the pull requests used in this study.
 This data has already been filtered.
 This is the output of the [Data Parsing](#data-parsing) phase.
 It can be used as input for the [Dataset Generation](#dataset-generation) phase.
 Please store this in the `./data/libraries/npm-libraries-1.6.0-2020-01-12/pull-requests/` folder.
   - `issues_sorted_started_26_05_23_min_5_prs_no_invalid_no_dupes.json` (11GB): Contains the raw API data of all the issues used in this study.
 This data has already been filtered.
 This is the output of the [Data Parsing](#data-parsing) phase.
 It can be used as input for the [Dataset Generation](#dataset-generation) phase.
 Please store this in the `./data/libraries/npm-libraries-1.6.0-2020-01-12/issues/` folder.